Counting Blanks in Polygonal Arrangements: Introduction

 Given $m$ and the geometric constraint on the pieces, how many blanks must we add in the worst case (for the worst initial arrangement of toppings)?

-Besides cutting cakes, an additional application of this question is for re-division of land \cite{segal2016re}.
+Besides cutting cakes, an additional application of this question is for re-division of land \cite{segalhalevi2018redividing}.
 There are some small lots on a piece of land.
 The owners have built on their initial lots and need to keep them.
 They would like to expand their lots and then fill the land with additional lots --- but not too many additional lots.
 All lots are required to have a ``nice'' geometric shape.
 How may additional lots do they need to add in the worst case?

 This paper answers this question under three different geometric constraints on the toppings and pieces: polygonality, convexity and rectangularity.
 In all these cases, we prove that for any initial arrangement of toppings there exists a \emph{maximal expansion} --- where the toppings expand inside the cake until they cannot expand any further while keeping the geometric constraints.
 Since we are interested in a worst-case upper bound, it is sufficient to consider such maximal arrangements, since the initial arrangement might already be maximal.
 So our question becomes: how many blanks can there be in a maximal arrangement of pieces?
-We provide the following answers.
+We answer this question in four cases.

 \textbf{1.} The cake and toppings are polygons.
 Then in any maximal arrangement, the entire cake is covered --- there are no blanks.